.223 Remington: Chambers

-The .223 Remington and 5.56×45mm NATO barrel chamberings are not the same.
-While the cartridges are identical other than powder load, bullet weight, and chamber pressure, a significant difference is in the barrel of the rifle to be used, not in the cartridge.
-The 5.56×45mm NATO chambers are dimensionally larger in certain critical areas than .223 Remington chambers.
-As the chambers differ accordingly the head space gauges used for the two chamberings differ.
+The .223 Remington and 5.56×45mm NATO barrel chamberings are not the same according to Clymer, with the 5.56 NATO chamber having generally slightly larger dimensions.
+A brochure from "Forster Products" claims that while the headspace gauge for .223 Rem is 1.4636/1.4666/1.4696 for No-go/Go/Field, the gauge is 1.4636/1.4736 for Min/Max on 5.56 NATO.
+The brochure goes on to claim that this could mean a premature contact with rifling with 5.56 ammunition if fired from a .223 chamber.
+However, the 2025 SAAMI specification for the headspace dimension on .223 Rem is the same as what Forster claimed for 5.56 NATO: 1.4636 to 1.4736.
+In any case, the premature contact allegation is likely not based on headspace differences, but on the lede length and angle difference between the two chambers, with 5.56 NATO having a shallower and longer lede.

 By observation, 5.56×45mm NATO ammunition is not as accurate as .223 Remington in many of the AR-type rifles extant, even with the same bullet weight.
 The .223 Wylde chamber specification developed by Bill Wylde solves this problem by using the external dimensions and lead angle as found in the military 5.56×45mm NATO cartridge and the 0.224 inch freebore diameter as found in the civilian SAAMI .223 Remington cartridge.
 It was designed to increase the accuracy of 5.56×45mm NATO ammunition to that of .223 Remington.
 Other companies also have chamber designs that increase 5.56×45mm NATO accuracy.
+(The "lower accuracy" observation for 5.56 chambers running .223 ammunition has not been reproduced with newer tests.)

+Andrew of LuckyGunner LLC has collected 8 different chamber dimensions from various reamer companies, including .223 Rem, .223 Wylde, and 5.56.
+He also emphasizes that manufacturing differences will make each actual chamber dimensionally different from others.
+In addition, he tested 5.56 NATO ammunition in .223 Rem chambers and failed to find dangerous levels of pressure increase.